Generic Name: tipiracil and trifluridine (tye PIR a sil and trye FLURE i deen)

 What should I avoid while taking Lonsurf?

-Trifluridine and tipiracil can pass into body fluids (urine, feces, vomit).
+Tipiracil and trifluridine can pass into body fluids (urine, feces, vomit).
 Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Lonsurf side effects